Black Guards: Militarization in Ukraine

-Ultimately the legacy of the Black Guards was its serving as a model for the Revolutionary Insurgent Army of Ukraine, otherwise known as the Black Army.
+Ultimately the legacy of the Black Guards was its serving as a model for the Revolutionary Insurgent Army of Ukraine.
 Following the Treaty of Brest-Litovsk, Nestor Makhno formed a Black Guards unit in Ukraine that would later grow into what was formally known as the Revolutionary Insurgent Army of Ukraine (RIAU).
 The RIAU may have been considered a continuation of the Black Guards if it were not on a far larger, more organized, and unified scale.

 Characteristics of the Black Guard

 The anarchists understood that criminals, people who were not tested for reliability, would only harm them, especially since the situation was heating up.
-Therefore, the ranks of the Black Guard were purged from unreliable elements, and the admission into its ranks was tougher.
+Therefore, unreliable people were purged from the ranks of the Black Guard, and admissions standards raised.
 On April 4, a request was received from the headquarters of the Black Guard to provide lists of all persons belonging to the Moscow Federation of Anarchist Groups.
 Militants were only admitted to the Black Guard on the recommendation of either local groups; three members of the Federation; Factory committees; or District Councils.

 The Black Guard was created as an alternative to traditional army structures, and it set about training detachments that could operate in partisan conditions.
 Instead of a disciplined integral army, the anarchists created a number of disciplined squads, acting not in formation, not in open battle, not by military etiquette, but by guerrilla detachments of raiders and terrorists.
 These detachments were created with the aim of “securing the conquests already taken from the teeth of the bourgeoisie who had gone underground and from the raids of the international gold monopoly in the White Guard uniform.”
 These units were supposed to replace the militant groups accustomed to operating in tsarist Russia, whose usual practice was expropriation, terrorist acts against the police - "propaganda by the deed" - by forming permanent anarchist units.
 At the same time, the Black Guard was not supposed to participate in searches, arrests and other similar actions, since this was considered the prerogative of the Red Guard.